+High-performance solution methodologies for problems remain to be critical in the current power systems literature.
 Several \textit{heuristic methods} were proposed to find improved feasible solutions for the problem quickly, rather than finding an optimal one.
-These methods usually identify (a subset of) lines based on sensitivities \cite{Ruiz2011}, \cite{Fuller2012}, i.e., a reduction of the solution space by selecting promising candidate lines \cite{Barrows2012}.
+These methods usually identify (a subset of) lines based on sensitivities \cite{Ruiz2011}, \cite{Fuller2012}, i.e. a reduction of the solution space by selecting promising candidate lines \cite{Barrows2012}.
 This is justified by the fact that a small selection of lines is responsible for most of the economic benefit \cite{Barrows2012}.
 As good feasible but non-optimal solutions can be computed efficiently \cite{Fuller2012}, \cite{Barrows2012}, \cite{Pourahmadi2016}, \cite{Soroush2014}, \cite{Papavasiliou2013}, merely using heuristics might seem appropriate to improve the \opf, especially for real-world grids.
 However, not using an exact algorithm to solve MILP's has an important disadvantage: No lower bound on the full problem is available.
-The lower bound denotes the minimal objective value (cost of generation) that can be achieved.
+The lower bound denotes the minimal objective value (cost of generation) that could be achieved if a corresponding integral solution existed.
+In other words, no feasible solution with a better objective value exists.
 Without this information, the quality of a given solution cannot be assessed other than by its improvement over a known incumbent solution.
 Using lower bounds not only facilitates exact methods, but also poses a strong argument for the application of exact methods in real markets.
-How much improvement can still be achieved, even if a problem can not be solved optimally in a given time, can be quantified.
+How much improvement could still be possible, even if a problem can not be solved optimally in a given time, can be quantified.
 Moreover, modern MIP solvers implement general purpose heuristics which are competitive with heuristics proposed in the power systems literature, which can additionally be taken advantage of.
-The above-mentioned drawbacks, namely, i) of solving the full MILP \mbox{formulations} on computation time and ii) of heuristic methods for not providing optimal solution guarantees motivates our work.
+The above-mentioned drawbacks, namely, i) of solving the full MILP \mbox{formulations} on computation time and ii) of heuristic methods for not providing optimal solution guarantees motivate our work.
 We intend to combine exact algorithms implemented in MILP solvers (global solution guarantee) with heuristic methods (computational speed).
 The work in this paper is enabled by rich APIs of commercial solvers and parallel computing frameworks.